bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 cannot be sold for years and thus alleviate any fears that selling of newly created tokens is the cause of short-term price movements.

-### Copyright Reserved
+### MIT licensed

-It takes a lot of time and money to build a blockchain and the fear of people copying the code and starting a new killer chain scares off many investors.
-The code must be open source, but not free to use for any other blockchain.
+Even through it takes a lot of time and money to build a blockchain and the fear of people copying the code and starting a new killer chain scares off many investors.
+The code must be open source, but not necessarily free to use for any other blockchain.
+Anyway, BitShares is open source, and the underlying technology Graphene is MIT licensed and thus **free for anybody to use for anything**.
-This means others can still copy it, but no serious business will build upon a platform that is in violation of copyright.
-This will help attract capital to BitShares and secure our competitive edge.

 ### Changing the Rules (aka Hard Forks)